 To use TensorFlow, you may either (a) load the module files for the TensorFlow versions that are installed on the cluster, or (b) install the TensorFlow version of your choice into your local Python library collection.

 Using the TensorFlow Modules

-On the Great Lakes cluster, there are two TensorFlow modules available for use currently.
+On the Great Lakes cluster, there are three TensorFlow modules available for use currently.
 The versions are represented by

 ?.? indicates the versioning of the given release.
 To determine the exact versions of TensorFlow modules available, use